 Other Challenges

-The consequences of a violent crime do not end with the courtroom.
+The consequences of a violent crime do not end in the courtroom.
 In some cases, you may face long-lasting repercussions that go well beyond prison time.
-With a violent crime on your record, you may struggle to find some types of employment.
+With a violent crime on your record, you may struggle to find some type of employment.
 Some employers have specific ethics policies, while others simply do not wish to hire a criminal.

 When convicted of a violent crime, especially domestic violence, you may lose custody of your children.
 Relationships may also suffer during prison time.
 You may struggle to build future relationships following a violent crime conviction.
 Violent crimes can impact you in every area of your life, making it critical that you have the legal representation you need following a violent crime accusation.